RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 Aim for 1 or 2 syllables.
 Try to make the abbreviations unique - not like with "Comp".
 When writing code and trying to find a suitable abbreviation, we should really first look up this dictionary to see, if there already is an abbreviation used for that somewhere else in the library.
-We should maintain a dictionary somewhere for this purpose.
+We should maintain a dictionary somewhere for this purpose to facilitate consistent use of abbreviations.

 To resolve some ambiguities: Use Reso for Resonance and Res for Resolution.